 Join our project-based learning email list to get the PBL Planning Guide, video trainings, tips, and more to help you on your project based learning journey!

 I’m a huge advocate of project-based learning, but I know it comes with its challenges.
-Even though I’ve been doing PBL in my classroom for over 6 years now, I continue to read every new book that comes out about PBL methods so that I can address those challenges with the most current research-based information.
+Even though I’ve been doing PBL in my classroom for over 6 years now, I continue to read every new book that comes out about PBL methods, so that I can address those challenges with the most current research-based information.
 Here are my favorite teaching books for project based learning!

 Disclaimer: Some of the links in this post are affiliate links.
 You don’t have to purchase them through my links, but if you do, it’s much appreciated!